Practicum & Capstone

 • The program team registers students for completing the course in the next subsequent quarter.
 The student team and the advisor meet as needed to discuss the project, address questions, and assess progress toward completion.

-• The student team should complete the project over approximately two quarters.
-A project is considered complete when all its milestones are achieved, and the advisor and the client have accepted the final project report.
+• The student team should complete the project over two quarters.
+A project is considered complete when all its milestones are achieved, and the advisor and the sponsoring company have accepted the final project report.
 A formal sign-off by the sponsoring company is required.
-The time span of the project may exceed two quarters.
+A grade is assigned for each quarter of the Practicum.

 Capstone